supahcraig/Creating_CDP_Environments/Azure_via_CDP_console.md

 4. Go back to the Azure shell and run this command to get the App ID & Password components

 _You can use whatever you like for the custom app name, I don't think we ever actually use it._
+I think it makes sense to just use your environment name here, so set it as an environment variable first.

+`export ENVIRONMENTNAME=<env name>`

-`az ad sp create-for-rbac --name http://<CUSTOM APP NAME>-app --role Contributor --scopes /subscriptions/<SUBSCRIPTION ID>`
+`az ad sp create-for-rbac --name http://$ENVIRONMENTNAME-app --role Contributor --scopes /subscriptions/$SUBSCRIPTIONID`

 Output should look something like this:
 >>